 IV.
 Kırımlı Dr. Aziz Bey

-IHL Competition & Summer School
+IHL Competition & Advanced Summer School

-September 2024
+8-14 September 2024

 Heybeliada, İstanbul, Türkiye